Separable Expansions for Covariance Estimation: Appendices

-The parametric covariance used in Example \ref{ex:gneiting} and Section \ref{sec:simulations_gneiting} has kernel
+The parametric covariance used in Example~\ref{ex:gneiting} and Section~\ref{sec:simulations} has kernel

-This covariance was introduced by Gneiting \cite{gneiting2002}.
+This covariance was introduced by \cite{gneiting2002}.
 Among the various parameters, $a$, resp. $b$, control the temporal, resp. spatial, domain scaling, and $\beta \in [0,1]$ controls the departure from separability with $\beta=0$ corresponding to a separable model.
-The remaining parameters are set $a=b=\tau=\alpha=\gamma=1$.
-We fix $\beta=0.7$, which seems to be as a rather high degree of non-separability given the range of $\beta$, but one should note that non-separability is rather small for this model regardless of the choice of $\beta$ \cite{genton2007}.
-The scaling parameters are set as $\alpha=\gamma=20$ on the $[0,1]$ interval, which corresponds to considering the domain as $[0,20]$ interval with $\alpha=\gamma=1$.
+We fix $\beta=0.7$, which seems to be as a rather high degree of non-separability given the range of $\beta$, but one should note that non-separability is rather small for this model regardless of the choice of $\beta$ \citep{genton2007}.
+The remaining parameters are set $\alpha=\gamma=\sigma^2=\tau=1$, and the scaling parameters are set as $a=b=20$ on the $[0,1]$ interval, which corresponds to considering the domain as $[0,20]$ interval with $a=b=1$.
 We stretch the domain this way in order to strengthen the non-separability of the model.
 Even though the covariance is stationary, this fact is completely ignored.
-None of the methods presented in this paper makes use of stationarity (even though they could, due to Lemma \ref{lem:PIP_basic_properties}), and the reported results are not affected by it.
+None of the methods presented in this paper make use of stationarity, and the reported results are not affected by it.